How you apply the framework, and use it to promote learning and development, is up to you and your organisation.

 Wherever possible give staff opportunities to practice and improve their digital capabilities.

 As well as supporting others, ensure that you are using the framework to assess and improve your own digital capabilities.
-Discuss the framework with other managers and team leaders, sharing how you are using it.
+Discuss the framework and self-assessment tool with other managers and team leaders, sharing how you are using it.

-Explore how the framework can support career conversations, team meetings and support or supervision sessions.
+Explore how the framework and self-assessment tool can support career conversations, team meetings and support or supervision sessions.

-Apply the framework to assess current levels of digital capability across the organisation, then use this information to identify digital capability development priorities across the organisation and feed this into strategic planning and digital maturity work.
+Use the framework and self-assessment tool to review current levels of digital capability across the organisation, then use this information to identify digital capability development priorities across the organisation and feed this into strategic planning and digital maturity work.

 Identify themes to determine where further support may be required across your organisation.

-Explore how the framework can support your organisation’s existing learning and development activities, induction programmes, and recruitment and retention processes or initiatives.
+Explore how the framework and self-assessment tool can support your organisation’s existing learning and development activities, induction programmes, and recruitment and retention processes or initiatives.

-It is up to organisations to determine how best to use the framework to support staff and embed digital upskilling.
-Leaders must take responsibility for deciding how they expect staff to use the framework.
+It is up to organisations to determine how best to use the framework and accompanying self-assessment tool to support staff and embed digital upskilling.
+Leaders must take responsibility for deciding how they expect staff to use the framework and self-assessment tool.
 These decisions must be communicated to staff and incorporated into local processes, for example, as part of personal and team development conversations.